 “Our main business is not to see what lies dimly at a distance, but to do what lies clearly at hand.”
 Thomas Carlyle

 The quote above simply wants us to be in the present.
 Worry starts when we are so “advance mag-isip.”
 I mean, thinking about the future is okay, but exaggeratedly thinking about possible outcomes is unhealthy.
-As Sir William Osier said, be in a day-tight compartment, he meant to focus on today.
+As Sir William Osier said, be in a day-tight compartment and he meant to focus on today.

 - shut close the past